PowerGridModel/power-grid-model/docs/user_manual/model-validation.md

 ## Vision validation

 There are 2 test grid cases included for validation against vision: A minimal example and a network containing all components supported by power-grid-model-io
+Their vision files are included as well.

 ### Simple example

-The `vision-example` is a simple case with only node, source, cable and load.
+The `vision-example` is a minimal case with only node, source, cable and load.

 ### Netowork case